annebaril/arXiv_researcher/README.md

 ```bash
 poetry run streamlit run streamlit_app.py
 ```

+2. (Docker and GCP VM) The application will be available at `http://localhost:8501`

-2. (GCP Installation) On your GCP console, check the cloud run and go to the url
+3. (GCP Installation) On your GCP console, check the cloud run and go to the url

-3. Use the application through your web browser:
+4. Use the application through your web browser:
 - Use the search tab to directly search arXiv
 - Chat with the AI assistant to get help finding and understanding papers
 - Analyze research trends for specific topics